-OBJECTIVE AND TASK DESCRIPTION: Provides tracking trends of key indicators of how the transportation system
+OBJECTIVE AND TASK DESCRIPTION: Provides tracking trends of key indicators of how the transportation system is performing to improve the ability to address short- and long-term decisions based on system performance.
+In order

 This task will provide support for decisions about transportation budgeting and appropriations and will provide a trigger for in-depth examinations of performance problems and possible corrections.
 It will focus on identifying and using the most credible performance measures that are reliable, relevant and regional in scope, easy to understand by a wide audience, available from public sources of data and available over a period of time.
 This task is to mainly cover consulting help in expediting LOS analysis, extraction of real-time ITMS data for uses in various projects. \$35,000 is budgeted for consultant support.